huggingface/blog/pref-tuning.md

 ## Summary & Insights

 In this post, we have highlighted the importance of choosing the right set of hyperparameters when performing preference alignment.
-We have empirically demonstrated DPO outperforms KTO in the paired preference setting, IPO appears to have lackluster performance despite stronger theoretical guarantees.
+We have empirically demonstrated that DPO and IPO can achieve comparable results, outperforming KTO in a paired preference setting.

 All code and configuration files replicating these results are now available in the [alignment-handbook](https://github.com/huggingface/alignment-handbook).
 The best-performing models and datasets can be found in [this collection](https://huggingface.co/collections/alignment-handbook/dpo-vs-kto-vs-ipo-65a69c5f03548d61dbe29ef8).